-Assessment: Assignment, Completion of data collection process and data analysis report, 10%.
-Assignment, Completion of research findings chapter, discussion chapter on findings and conclusion chapter, 15%.
-Thesis, Completion of research thesis of 15,000 - 20,000 words, 65%.
-Presentation, Present findings at the Community Development Symposium, 10%.
-Each assignment is designed as separate research/leaming milestones for students to complete the research thesis.
+Assessment: Thesis, Completion of research thesis of 15,000 - 20,000 words, 100%.
+Each assignment is designed as separate research/learning milestones for students to complete the research thesis.
 Feedback will be provided in each research milestone to prepare students for the final thesis submission.
 Students are required to submit a completed research thesis of 15,000-20,000 words by the end of this unit.